AngelaSheahan/angelasheahan.github.io/README.md

 # Goofie Games for kids
 Goofie Games website is a landing page for parents and children looking for recommended FUN computer games for kids aged 6 - 12.

 Users of this website will be able to find a list of FUN computer games, ones to buy and ones for free.
-There will be links to where to source these games.
+There will be a link to a trailer for each game, followed by an image of the game and a summary of the game.
 Kids will be able to sign up as Goofie Game club members and make their own recomendations.
 There will be a weekly 'recommended by' section where one of our members recommendation will be displayed.

-## Features
+## Features (HOME PAGE)

+### The Header

+#### Banner
+- This banner was created in Adobe Express.

-### Navigation
+#### Navigation bar
-- The navigation bar consists of the website name, Goofie Games, on the left and three links on the right: Recommends, Join Us, Home.
+- The navigation bar consists of three links on the left: Home, Fun Games and My Favourite.
 The navigation bar is fully responsive and allows for easy navigation.

-### The Header
-- On left of the page under the navigation bar - a free pic of a child playing on a device.
-- On the right - Level 1 heading "Goofie Games" and a tag line, clearly explaining what the webpage is about.
-The tag line will state "Kids, do you want to play fun, silly, crazy games, recommended by other kids?"
-- There will be a weekly game recommendation stating the childs name, published on the Home Page.

-### Body (Home Page)
+### The Body
-- Level 1 Heading "Our 3 Weekly Fun Games".
+- Level 1 "What Are We About?"
-- 3 pics, one of each game, horizontal across the page.
-- Under each pic, will be 3 links: Description, Game Play, Where to get

-### Page 2 ('Recommends' Link)
+- Unordered list, listing the 4 objectives of this website.

+## FEATURES (FUN GAMES PAGE
+The purpose of this page is to introduce the user to an age-appropriate FUN game via a game trailer, game image, game description, PEGI age rating icon and an icon representing waht devices the game can play on.

+### Video Link
+- Embedded video of game trailer.

 ### Page 3 ('Join Us' Link)
 - The Join Us section has a form to complete so that the child can become members of the Goofie Games club.